Compassionate Foot Care For Seniors

 Are you a senior citizen?
 The status of “senior citizen” comes with a few perks — the free time that comes with retirement, for example, or the benefit of senior discounts.
 While you’re enjoying your later years, though, don’t forget that good foot health continues to be important as we age.
 The longer your feet stay healthy, the longer you can maintain an active lifestyle and your independence.

-Aging has its downfalls, but 1Foot 2Foot foot and ankle specialists in Suffolk, North Suffolk, and Hampton, Virginia (VA), are trained to help you age gracefully.
+Aging has its downfalls, but 1Foot 2Foot foot and ankle specialists in Suffolk, North Suffolk, Hampton, and Virginia Beach, Virginia (VA), are trained to help you age gracefully.
 As a senior, you are subject to many foot conditions that can leave you handicapped if they aren’t prevented or treated.
 You are more prone to arthritis, ingrown toenails, fungal nail infections, and foot deformities with associated corns and calluses.
 Remember, you don’t move as fast as you used to, and your body seems to echo aches and pains.
 You might get winded from performing normal day-to-day activities, while your sense of altered balance can leave you prone to falls and accidents.
 A single fall can lead to great injury or disability.

 It’s normal for people to experience foot pain as they age.
 Experts say that problems with feet can be the first sign of more serious medical conditions, particularly among older adults.
 Health conditions such as arthritis, diabetes, nerve issues, and circulatory disorders may first manifest in your feet.
 As a senior citizen, you have a responsibility to yourself to keep your feet healthy so that as you age, you can still take part in the activities you love.
 It is important to pay attention to your feet and seek medical attention as soon as you notice any abnormal changes.
 Take a look at our report “The 5 Principles of Senior Foot Care” to see what will help you take better care of your feet.

 Are You Too Old To Have Foot Surgery?